EngineerDanny/CS685-Microbe-Network-Research/Fall-2023/README.md

 ### 3. [MDiNE: a model to estimate differential co-occurrence networks in microbiome studies](https://academic.oup.com/bioinformatics/article/36/6/1840/5614428)

 The Joint Graphical LASSO was proposed as a solution in the case of Gaussian data (Danaher et al., 2014).

+Non-parametric method for differential network estimation was proposed by Zhao et al. (2014).
+In this algorithm, the difference in precision matrices is modeled directly, whereas the precision matrix within each group is not explicitly estimated.

+Microbiome Differential Network Estimation (MDiNE, pronounced ‘em-dine’), capable of estimating separate taxa co-occurrence networks for groups defined by a binary variable.

+compare the performance of MDiNE against two precision matrix-based methods: SPIEC-EASI and MInt.